 Climb or Conventional Mill?

-Slitting Saws are happier with climb milling because the cutting forces are lower.
+On the question of Climb vs Conventional Milling, Slitting Saws are happier with climb milling because the cutting forces are lower.
 Make sure your machining has minimal backlash because if you’re Climb Milling and the saw grabs it is going to grab hard and break the saw or possibly cause an injury!

 Sneaky Insurance: Load Monitoring

-When using slitting saws, start the cut and when you reach full engagement, not the spindle load.
+When using slitting saws, start the cut and when you reach full engagement, note the spindle load.
 Set a limit about 5% higher.
 So if you are running 32% load, set your limit to 37%.
 If something goes wrong, hopefully the load limit stops everything before it gets too ugly.

 Right Angle Heads and Slitting Saws for Lathes